rbenefo/Simple-Equilibrium-Simulation/README.md

 Given this, let's imagine we have two bottles containing some gas-- let's say Hydrogen.
 Bottle #1 contains low pressure, and since pressure in a volume is a function of the number of moles of a gas contained within that volume (see the ideal gas law for an explanation as to why), Bottle #1 contains few hydrogen atoms-- let's say it has 10.
 Bottle #2 contains high pressure, and has a large number of hydrogen atoms-- 10,000.

 What happens when we connect the two bottles together?
-Well, to get the intuition right, let's first make a **massive** assumption here: that particles in either bottle have a certain probability of transitioning between one bottle to another.
+Well, to get some intuition, let's first make a **massive** assumption here: that particles in either bottle have a certain probability of transitioning between one bottle to another.
 So for every single particle in both bottles, at every timestep, a dice is rolled– and if the dice hits a certain number, the particle switches botles, and if it doesn't, the particle stays.

 Given this assumption, what should happen?
 Well, after a short amount of time, we should actually see the number particles in each bottle **equalize**.
 It'll look something like this: